Miranda Lambert is Named to TIME100 List of Most Influential People - NewsBreak

 Lambert will join The Queen of Hip-Hop Soul Mary J. Blige on ABC’s broadcast of the TIME100 Gala on Thursday, June 9 before rejoining her The Bandwagon Tour at Northwell Health at Jones Beach Theater in New York on June 9.

-The post Miranda Lambert is Named to TIME100 List of Most Influential People appeared first on Cheatham County Source .
+The post Miranda Lambert is Named to TIME100 List of Most Influential People appeared first on Wilson County Source .

 Comments / 0